Pomax/are-we-flying/docs/index.md

   // Step 1: don't run file-watching in production.
 Obviously. if (process.env.NODE_ENV === `production`) return;

-  // Next, get the current call stack, so we can report on
+  // Next, we get the current call stack (by "abusing" the Error object)
-  // that when a file change warrants an update. const callStack = new Error().stack
+  // so we can report on that when a file change warrants an update. const callStack = new Error().stack
     .split(`\n`)
     .slice(2)
     .map((v) => v.trim().replace(`at `, `  `))
     .join(`\n`);

-  // If we're not running in production, check this file for changes every second: fs.watchFile(filePath, { interval: 1000 }, async () => {
+  // Next, start checking this file for changes every second: fs.watchFile(filePath, { interval: 1000 }, async () => {
-    console.log(`RELOADING ${filePath} AT ${DATE.now()}`);

     // If there was a change, re-import this file as an ES module, with a
     // "cache busting" URL that includes the current time stamp.
 Modules are
     // cached based on their exact URL, so adding a query argument that we
-    // can vary means we we "reimport" the code: const module = await import(`file:///${filePath}?ts=${Date.now()}`);
+    // can vary means we we "reimport" the code: console.log(`RELOADING ${filePath} AT ${DATE.now()}`);
+    const module = await import(`file:///${filePath}?ts=${Date.now()}`);

     // To confirm to ourselves that a module was fully loaded as a "new module" we